hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(greeting);
 ```

-On line 17, the `console.log(greeting)` method will log `["Hello"]` because 1) the global variable `greeting` is not reassigned within the body of the function `test` and 2) the object variable `greeting` points to is not mutated within the function `test`.
-On line 8, the global variable `greeting` is declared and assigned to reference the array `["Hello]`.
+On line 17, the `console.log(greeting)` method will log `["Hello"]` because 1) the global variable `greeting` is not reassigned within the body of the function `test` and 2) the object that the variable `greeting` points to is not mutated within the function `test`.
+On line 8, the global variable `greeting` is declared and assigned to reference the array `["Hello"]`.
 On line 16, the function `test` is called with the passed in argument `greeting`.
 At this point both the global variable `greeting` and the parameter `arr` reference the same array.
 On line 11, `arr` is reassigned to the new array `["ByeBye"]`.
 Therefore, parameter `arr` no longer references the place in computer memory where the object `greeting` variable points.
 The object variable `greeting` is no longer mutable because `arr` now references a different object.

 ### Example from Study Guide